usetania/usetania-static/content/blog/what-we-got-right-tania-arch.md

 Hi, my name is Didiet, one of the co-founders of Tanibox.
 Two years ago in 2017, Asep, my co-founder told me that he wanted to rewrite the software that he has been built to better architecture.
-He felt that the three-tier architecture built on top of PHP and Laravel is not flexible enough to meet our business need.
+He felt that the three-tier architecture built on top of PHP and Symfony is not flexible enough to meet our business need.
 We rewrote Tania with **embracing uncertainty** in mind and I think there are things we got right when building Tania.

 ## Applying Domain-Driven Design